-Last week I had the pleasure of spending the day in Toronto with legal knowledge management practitioners from across the Canadian public sector.
 The need to manage knowledge in the legal and courts system appears to be alive and well, not surprisingly, as knowledge of case law, decisions, and interpretation of new legislation lies at the heart of the lawyer-knowledge-worker’s everyday work activities.

 I was asked to share some of my thoughts on how social software fits into the KM mix — something not unfamiliar to those who’ve travelled to Washington DC for KM World or any of the related intranet / KM conferences around the world these days — but still a new topic for those who have not yet adopted a social intranet in their organization.
 I shared a panel with our ThoughtFarmer client and Knowledge Management Specialist Heather Colman from Hicks-Morley, a leading Toronto-based HR-focused law firm, and Ruven Gotz, a SharePoint MVP from Avanade.

 My panel comments zero’d in on some common social intranet features and design patterns and then moved onto investigating exactly what problems those features attempt to solve.
-While the inventory of use cases for social intranets is lengthy, I framed the problem of social intranets through the lens of attempting to manage knowledge, and in particular, through the pioneering work on contemplating knowledge as an asset by Max Boisot.
+While the inventory of intranet use cases is lengthy, I framed the problem of social intranets through the lens of attempting to manage knowledge, and in particular, through the pioneering work on contemplating knowledge as an asset by Max Boisot.

 Boisot’s book Knowledge Assets (1998) had come to my attention early on in my KM reading, back 10 years ago when I first read Snowden & Kurtz’s seminal whitepaper “The new dynamics of strategy: Sense-making in a complex and complicated world.”
 Dave Snowden, who I’ve since had the ability to spend a fair bit of time with as a Cognitive Edge practitioner, was influenced by Boisot’s work in his development of the Cynefin model — something Dave has written about at length elsewhere.
 En route to KM World this past November, I finally sat down and read the book in its entirety.